 While there are assays available for specific human pathogens that may be present in surface water, it is not possible to test for every potential pathogenic organism.
 For this reason, indicator bacteria (such as E. coli) are used to indicate the possible presence of human pathogens.
-These bacteria are easy to measure, have similar sources as pathogens of concern, and persist in surface waters for a similar or longer length of time.
+Indicator bacteria are easy to measure, persist in surface waters for a similar or longer length of time, and have similar sources as pathogens of concern.
 There are also pathogenic forms of E. coli.
-These may be found in the gastrointestinal tracts of ruminant animals such as cattle, goats, sheep, deer and elk, and can produce toxins (Shiga toxin-producing E. coli or STEC).
+These may be found in the gastrointestinal tracts of ruminant animals such as cattle, goats, sheep, deer, and elk, and can produce toxins (Shiga toxin-producing E. coli or STEC).
 Of these, cattle are the major source for human illnesses.
 A STEC infection may occur through accidental ingestion of water (through recreational contact) contaminated with feces.